10 Things to Discuss with Your Teen Before Homecoming

 One of the most important tools you can give your son or daughter is one that can get them out of a situation they don’t want to be in or shouldn’t be in.
 Talk about what to do if the people they’re with drink alcohol, or if there are drugs present.
 Go over boundaries and what to do if a date acts disrespectful or inappropriate.
 Come up with a back-up plan on how to get home if the person driving is under the influence.
 Many families have code phrases that alerts the parents that the teen wants to be picked up but doesn’t want to be embarrassed about admitting that.
 Others use an emoji to signal via text they want to be picked up.

 Parents, we have a checklist of all the “to do’s” that need to be done before homecoming.
-Grab that here. what else would you add to this list?
-We’d love to know!
+Grab the one for boy moms here and the one for girl moms here.

 Leave A Comment